masl123/YM2151-Midi-Controller/README.md

 This is the Computer portion for the YM2151 Arduino Shield.
 It makes using the Shield much more simpler.
 Look at https://github.com/masl123/YM2151-Arduino-Software for the Arduino Part.
 <br> Look at [Mapping.md](Mapping.md) for the Midi CC Mapping.

+### Build & Run
+The Project can be built and run in eclipse.
+Just follow the instructions [here](https://github.com/masl123/YM2151-Midi-Controller/wiki/Building,-Running-and-exporting-a-jar-File-with-eclipse).
+There you will also find instructions on how to export a runnable jar-File.
+This method was used to create the jar-Files for the releases.

 ### MacOS Sysex Bug
 There is a bug which prevents you from Changing the Master Tune of the Synth. <b>BUT</b> there is a Workaround for this: